carverdamien/damien/doc/tasks/showTheNeedForCgroups/readme.md

 *A* and *B* sequentially read from disk and have the same miss ratio (to try to avoid the disk bandwidth competition), but *A* has a very small but highly dynamic workingset where as *B* uses a huge static workingset.

 ### Setup without Isolation
-In order to reach peak performances, we need XXXXX amount of total memory.
+In order to reach peak performances (defined by miss ratio and disk bandwidth), we need XXXXX amount of total memory.
 ```
 Performances
 ^